 Integrated Children’s Disability Service- Assessment Team

 Updated Education, Health & Care (EHC) Needs Assessment Request Process

-With a view to making the process more streamlined we are planning to introduce a new EHC Guidance and Checklist booklet for parent/carers to complete with their child, young person’s Education placement/Link when considering requesting an EHC Needs Assessment, this will then be used as part of the request for an EHC Needs Assessment (see downloads on the right side of the page).
+With a view to making the process more streamlined we have now introduced a new EHC Guidance and Checklist booklet for parent/carers to complete with their child, young person’s Education placement/link when considering requesting an EHC needs assessment.
+This will then be used as part of the request for an EHC needs assessment (see downloads on the right side of the page).

-This will ensure that the local authority receives all of the information needed to make a fully informed decision as to whether or not to proceed with an EHC Needs Assessment at a much earlier stage, we will then be able to give an decision earlier on in the 20 week process as to whether or not we are progressing with an EHC Needs Assessment and where a Statutory plan is issued this will give us more time to get this right for the child, young person.
+This will ensure that the local authority receives all of the information needed to make a fully informed decision as to whether or not to proceed with an EHC needs assessment at a much earlier stage.
+We are then able to give a decision earlier on in the 20 week process as to whether or not we are progressing an EHC needs assessment and where a statutory plan is issued this will give us more time to get this right for the child, young person.
 This process is in-line with what many of our neighbouring local authorities have in place currently and is reported to be working well.